antoniofernandodj/FreeCodeCamp-courses/Responsive Web Design/Applied Accessibility/Readme.md

 1. understandable,
 2. navigable,
 3. interactable, and
-4. accessible,
+4. accessible.
+---
-all this to everyone, including people with visual, auditory, mobility, or cognitive disabilities
+All this points thinking to everyone, including people with visual, auditory, mobility, or cognitive disabilities